 Data Architecture and Data Modeling are two expansive topics.
 It is not possible to cover the breadth and depth of these over a single post.
 However, this post highlights the topics I find being most useful in practice, particularly amongst data engineering teams which are building or evolving a data platform.

-Key themes
+Key topics

-There are three themes we cover here:
+There are four topics we cover here:

 Assessing a requirement